Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 `metric` object declares the metric, that has been calculated for the particular field.
 The following members will be present in the object.

-- `check`: Boolean value indicating, whether the metric hasn't been fired;
+- `check`: Boolean value indicating, whether the metric has not been fired;
-- `description`: Name of the metric, which has been calculated;
+- `description`: Name of the metric that has been calculated;
 - `threshold`: Threshold of the metric;
 - `value`: Value of the metric;
 - `metricSpecId`: Metric specification ID.

-An example below shows, how `metric` object can be defined.
+The example below shows how a `metric` object can be defined.

 ```json
 {